sjanzou/pecos/documentation/results.rst

 * End Date: : End time of the failure

-* Timesteps: The number of consecutive timestemps involved in the failure
+* Timesteps: The number of consecutive timesteps involved in the failure

 * Error Flag: Error messages include: